FYS Courses of Instruction

 FYSB BC1760 Storytelling.
 3.00 points.

 Why do we tell stories?
 Why do we feel a need to relate the things that happen to us?
 Why do writers and artists make things up?
 In this section of First-Year Seminar, we will explore these questions as well as others connected to the fundamental practice of storytelling.
 We will read and discuss short stories, novels, and memoirs that reflect on or call into question the narrator’s reasons for telling the story.
 We will also consider essays by literary critics, psychologists, and scientists on the human impulse to narrate.
-Literary texts may include works by Henry James, Franz Kafka, Jorge Luis Borges, Lydia Davis, Alice Munro, Haruki Murakami, and Carmen Maria Machado.
+Literary texts may include works by Henry James, Franz Kafka, Jorge Luis Borges, Shirley Jackson, Haruki Murakami, and Carmen Maria Machado.
 Critical and theoretical texts may include works by Sigmund Freud, James Baldwin, and Joan Didion

-Fall 2022: FYSB BC1760
+Fall 2024: FYSB BC1760

 |